KOSASIH/stable-pi-core/README.md

 ## Supporting Features

-- **Dual-Value System**: Economic stability with a value pegged at $314.159, supported by a Dynamic Liquidity Pool System.
+- **Dual-Value System**: Economic stability with a value pegged at $314159 (three hundred fourteen thousand one hundred fifty-nine), supported by a Dynamic Liquidity Pool System.
 - **Multi-Currency Payment System**: Cross-currency transactions (crypto and fiat) with seamless conversion.
 - **IoT Integration & Edge Computing**: Connectivity and local processing for real-world applications.
 - **AR-VR Experience**: Immersive interfaces for users and governance.